Is a Vizsla the Right Dog Breed for You?

 While the Vizsla is generally a very robust

 and healthy dog breed, there are some health conditions that affect this breed.
-Vizsla Inflammatory Polymyopathy is one such condition.
+Vizsla Inflammatory Polymyopathy is one such condition as well as hip dysplasia.
 You can read more about other potential health issues below.

 Vizsla Humor!